BlitterStudio/amiberry/docs/README.md

       sudo apt install cmake libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libflac-dev libmpg123-dev libpng-dev libmpeg2-4-dev libserialport-dev libportmidi-dev

-Or if you're using an Arch-based distro (e.g. Manjaro), the relevant package names are these (these include the `dev` versions by default):
+Or if you're using an Arch-based distro (e.g. Manjaro), you just need the the build tools in addition to the runtime dependencies.

-      sudo pacman -S base-devel cmake sdl2 sdl2_ttf sdl2_image flac mpg123 libmpeg2 libserialport portmidi
+      sudo pacman -S base-devel cmake

 ### macOS